yusufshalaby/invo-shortest-path/README.md

 Once you have weights you can measure pathway concordance.
-Below we generate new random good and bad pathways and meausre their concordance scores using the optimized weights.
+Below we generate new random good and bad pathways and measure their concordance scores using the optimized weights.

 ```python
 goodpaths_outofsample = [['START','start option 1'] + random.choices(steps[:5],k=10) + ['end option 2','END'] for i in range(n_goodpoints)]